lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 }
 ```

-So an array-like object is not necessarily iterable, and an iterable object is not necessarily array-like.
+So an array-like object is not necessarily iterable, and an iterable object is not necessarily array-like too.

 ### `Map` and `Set`